sahil-jamwal/Sales-Analysis-Project/README.md

 ## Overview

-Welcome to our **Sales Analysis Project**!
+Welcome to **Sales Analysis Project**!
 This project aims to leverage data analytics to improve customer experience and increase revenue.
 We have conducted a comprehensive analysis of our sales dataset to derive actionable insights.
 Below, we present key findings and visualizations that will guide our decision-making process.

 ## Problem Statement

-Our objectives for this project are as follows:
+The objectives for this project are as follows:

 1. **Customer Experience Improvement:** By analyzing customer demographics and preferences, we aim to enhance the overall customer experience.